weiya711/sam-artifact/README.md

    - The second argument of this script can either take a `0` or `1`, where `0` omits checking against the gold numpy computation and `1` checks against gold.
-   - *NOTE:* Running with gold (1 as the second argument) will take XX compute-hours.
+   - *NOTE:* Running with gold (1 as the second argument) will take 92 compute-hours.

 3. Run `./scripts/single_point_memory_model_runner.sh` to run a single point from Figure 15 on page 12 that will take variable time depending on which point is chosen.
 The full command is:
    ```